 - If your priority is lower test maintenance, true E2E workflows, and reliable CI signals, Drizz is purpose-built for that reality

-What is end-to-end mobile app testing?
+What is mobile E2E testing?